 Prior to 2005, badminton was played under the “traditional rules,” which were a tad complicated.
 There were separate rules for men and women.
 We had “setting.”
 Games ended at 15 points…and on and on.

 The International Badminton Federation decided to simply the rules, and decrease the time it took to finish a game, by introducing the 21-point rally format.

-The biggest change brought to badminton by the 21 rally point format was that the winner of the rally scored a point, regardless of who served.
+The biggest change brought to badminton by the 21-rally point format was that the winner of the rally scored a point, regardless of who served.
 Under the old system, you only scored a point when you served.
-And so we had “service over” call.
+And so, we had a “service over” call.
 This is where, I believe, the confusion stems from.
-Because you could serve multiple times without a change in the score.
-And many club players understood that as multiple serves.

 Common Serve Lets in Badminton

 1. Server serves before the receiver is ready

 This is the most common service let that I see in badminton clubs.
 The server must wait for the receiver to be ready before they serve.
 If the receiver is causing undue delay, serving before they are ready is not the recommended action.
 You should refer them to the umpire/referee.
 Badminton is a gentleman’s game, and so we usually wait for the receiver to be ready before for the serve.
 However, if the receiver attempts to make a return, they are judged to be ready.

 2. Server and receiver are faulted

 This is rare, but it does happen.
 If the server and receiver are faulted, then a let is called.
 Now, there are lots of service faults that I’ve outlined in another post.
 But for a let to be called, both the server and receiver have to be at fault.
 A good example is when both the server and receiver don’t have both feet on the ground when the serve is made.